Understanding the Risks and Finding Solutions for Veterans: The connection between RHI, mTBI, blast exposure, and mental illness.

 Over 120,000 veterans have died by suicide since 2001.

-Veterans who are unaware they may have brain damage can continue to spiral from the lack of treatment.
-Unfortunately, this can lead to violence, marital and financial problems, emotional and behavioral issues, as well as suicidal and homicidal ideation and incarceration.
 Understanding RBE and its effects is critical, as a veteran with mental illness needs proper consideration for RBE to receive improved treatment to address the issue of a damaged brain.
 Proper assessment needs to be a consideration for all veterans, regardless of the situation they find themselves in: mental health clinics, suicidal hotlines, substance abuse facilities, jail/incarceration, homelessness, etc.

 Stay Informed and Connected as We Work to Enhance Brain Health in the Military Community.